sanskrit/raw_etexts_english/blogs/manasataramgini/2004-05-13_end-of-the-maharattas-i.md

 mass of over 15000 tribals.
 The famine decimated most urban centers and the Peshva failed to restore law as he handed the control to brutal Patils who came down heavily on farmers.
-This broke the back of Maharastra resulting in the route of the Maharatta armies by the Britons 15 years later.
+This broke the back of Maharastra resulting in the rout of the Maharatta armies by the Britons 15 years later.